lewagon/dotfiles/02-OOP/05-Food-Delivery-Day-One/01-Food-Delivery/README.md

 All green?
 Good!
 Time to `git add`, `commit` and `push`.

-### 1.3 - Router
+### 1.3 - Router and app

-We haven't launched our app code yet.
-To do this, we need a router and a `run` method.
-If you're stuck, go back to the **Cookbook** code to get some inspiration.
-Make sure that you can run the two meal-related user actions when launching the program:
+We haven't launched our app yet.
+To do this, we need a router and we need to fill in the `app.rb` file.

+The router is responsible for displaying the tasks that the user can do and routing his choice to the corresponding action of the matching controller.
+The `app.rb` file is responsible for requiring all the necessary files, instanciating a router and executing its run method to launch the app.

+Fill in the `router.rb` and `app.rb` files to implement this.
+If you're stuck, you go back to the [Cookbook Day 2](https://kitt.lewagon.com/camps/400/challenges?path=02-OOP%2F04-Cookbook-Day-Two%2F01-Cookbook-Advanced) and download the solution to get some inspiration. **No need to instanciate the router with a controller** has we don't have it yet.
+Just print `TODO` for the moment when the user select a task.

+There is no rake for this part.
+Launch your app by running this command in the terminal:
 ```bash
 ruby app.rb
 ```

-Done?
+Everything is working?
 Good!
 Time to `commit` and `push`.

+### 1.4 - `Meal` controller

 Then let's move to the controller.
 Here are the **user actions** we want to implement: